hetalang/HetaSimulator.jl/docs/src/index.md

 - reach capabilities for estimating parameters' values based on experimental datasets
 - support for working with multiple models including simultaneous fitting
 - parallel simulations
-- storage of data and conditions the unified formats
+- storage of data and scenarios the unified formats
-- import of datasets and conditions from CSV/Excel tables
+- import of datasets and scenarios from CSV/Excel tables
 - full Heta standard support
-- storing models, conditions and data in the `Platform` object for easy management of platform components
+- storing models, scenarios and data in the `Platform` object for easy management of platform components
 - utilizing the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).

 ## Installation